anira-project/anira/docs/sphinx/troubleshooting.rst

 What is anira?
 ^^^^^^^^^^^^^^

 Anira is a high-performance library designed for real-time neural network inference in audio applications.
-It provides a consistent API across multiple inference backends with a focus on deterministic performance suitable for audio processing.
+It provides a consistent API across multiple inference engines with a focus on deterministic performance suitable for audio processing.

 Which platforms are supported?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^